vineethshankar/pagerank/README.md

 ### Basics:

-A webpage can be considered important and thus of a higher rank, if many other pages point (link) towards it.
+A webpage can be considered important and of a higher rank, if many other pages point (link) towards it.
 Therefore, it is useful to think of a network as a directed graph with the webpages being its nodes or vertices and the links being its edges.
 See this [page](http://www.math.cornell.edu/~mec/Winter2009/RalucaRemus/Lecture3/lecture3.html) from Cornell for more information and understanding.

 Now, matrices can be powerful representations of graphs, allowing for further investigation.
 Central to the computation of pagerank is the development of a **weighted adjacency matrix**.